KrishnaBellamkonda/global-news-markdown/README_template.md

 ```
 * Done!
 You will have a self updating markdown in this respository!

+### Curious?
+Come back in a few hours and seeif the news section has changed!
+(Is it too long?)

 ### Note
 * If you are adding additional content to your readme (other than news section), then add it to the README_template.md file too.
 Do not remove the {news_section_data}